joelloyd/joelloyd/README.md

-### Hello 👋
+### Good Day 👋

-I'm a fellow presently working in Digital Forensics.
-Also enjoying tinkering with Svelte projects in my spare time!
+I'm a guy presently working with and around the cloud.
+I presently enjoying tinkering with Svelte projects in my spare time!

 You can find me on [my website](https://joseppino.com)